libmcmule user guide

 This controls whether the event is acceptable.
 If at least one entry of this array is

-the event will be calculated and added to the cross section.
-If individual elements are.false.
+.true.the event will be calculated and added to the cross section.
+If individual elements are.false., this event will not be added to the corresponding histogram.mcmulewill ensure that the size of this array is correct.
+Exposed asmcmule_pass_cutin C.

 - names (nr_q) [character(len=namesLen)]